 |1||Date||Invoice Ref||Amount||Sales Rep.||Region|

 For this advanced pivot table example we will create a pivot table that shows the total sales amounts for each of the sales regions and for each sales rep. during each month of the year.
-The procedure for creating this advanced pivot table in Excel 2003, is shown in the following steps.
-Note that the first few steps are the same as for the basic pivot table, described in part 2 of this tutorial.

 Click any single cell within the data or select the entire range of data that you want to use in your Pivot Table.